Folklore Studies - MA, MS

 Admission Requirements

-Folklore and American Studies is an interdisciplinary program, therefore applicants are welcome from various undergraduate backgrounds.
+Folklore Studies is an interdisciplinary program; applicants are welcome from various undergraduate backgrounds.

 Application Requirements:

-2) Preface to Writing Sample: Applicants should write a one-paragraph preface for their writing sample that explains the following:
+Preface to Writing Sample: Applicants should write a one-paragraph preface to their writing sample that explains the following:

-a) Context: Applicants must explain when they wrote this writing sample and for what purpose.
+1. a) Context: Applicants must explain when they wrote this writing sample and for what purpose.
 Who was the original audience?
-And what were the original goals for this piece of writing?
+What were the original goals for this piece of writing?

-b) Relationship to Folklore and/or American Studies: Applicants must explain how this writing sample demonstrates knowledge and skills that are applicable to the fields of Folklore and/or American Studies.
+2. b) Relationship to Folklore Studies: Applicants must explain how this writing sample demonstrates knowledge and skills that are applicable to the fields of Folklore Studies.

-3) Writing Sample: Applicants must submit a 10-25 page sample of academic writing which demonstrates that they are ready to write at the level expected for graduate seminar assignments.
-Ideally, this writing sample should focus on a topic related to Folklore or American Studies and demonstrate the applicants' critical thinking skills, research skills, and strengths as a writer.
+Writing Sample: Applicants must submit a 10-25 page sample of academic writing that demonstrates they are ready graduate work in the Humanities.
+Ideally, this writing sample should focus on a topic related to Folklore Studies and demonstrate the applicants' critical thinking skills, research skills, and strengths as a writer.

 International students have additional admissions requirements.